Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 use_cpu: false

-Another way to see the configuration we have is to run it in a terminal:
+Another way to view the configuration we have is by running in a terminal:

 accelerate env